telefonicaid/iotagent-node-lib/doc/usermanual.md

 ### Transactions
-The library implements a concept of transactions, in order to follow the execution flow the library follows when treating requests entering both from the Northbound and the Southbound.
+The library implements a concept of transactions, in order to follow the execution flow the library follows when treating requests entering both from the North and the South ports of the IoT Agent.

 To follow the transactions, a new Domain is created for each incoming request; in the case of Northbound requests, this domain is automatically created by a Express middleware, and no further action is needed from the user.
 For the case of